-The more technical part of the theorem is to extend the reduction first to hypergraphs with $\Delta=2$, and then to hyperDAGs.
-For the extension to $\Delta\leq 2$, we essentially replace all the blocks by "grid gadgets", i.e. 2-regular gadgets which still ensure that cutting off a significant portion of the nodes from the gadget induces an unacceptably high cost.
-Finally, for converting the construction into a hyperDAG, we add further auxiliary nodes that cannot affect the optimal partitioning, and then we show that there is an injective assignment from hyperedges to nodes.
+The more technical part of the theorem is to extend the reduction first to hypergraphs with $\Delta = 2$, and then to hyperDAGs.
+For the extension to $\Delta \leq 2$, we essentially replace all the blocks by "grid gadgets": these are gadgets which are 2-regular (each node has degree 2), but they still ensure that cutting off a significant portion of the nodes from the gadget induces an unacceptably high cost.
+We then discuss how to connect these grid gadgets to each other in a way such that it essentially exhibits the same properties as the original construction with blocks.
+Finally, in order to convert the construction into a hyperDAG, we add further auxiliary nodes that cannot affect the optimal partitioning, and then we show that there is an injective assignment from hyperedges to generating nodes, i.e. there indeed exists a computational DAG that corresponds to this hypergraph. \Box